Zy0d0x0/HS2-Reversing/README.md

 ubuntu@ubuntu2-VirtualBox:~/reverse$
 ```
-When the firmware has been downloaded the next step is to extract the zip file that its currently compressed into.
+When the firmware has been downloaded we extract the zip file that its currently compressed into.

 ```
 ubuntu@ubuntu2-VirtualBox:~/reverse$ unzip Ailunce-HS2-FW-V1.37.zip